Netomnia partners with Indigo for leading-edge fibre rollout programme that’s transforming UK towns

 A leading UK alternative network (Altnet) operator, Netomnia is to provide 100,000 homes and businesses in 17 towns with 10Gbps fibre-to-the-premises (FTTP) connectivity by the start of 2022.
 The company’s plan is to accelerate an already ambitious timeline and reach one million premises by 2023.

 Named ‘Altnet Operator of the Year’ at the 2021 Broadband World Forum Awards, Netomnia was recognised for being a PIA (Physical Infrastructure Access) operator at the leading-edge of fibre rollout.
-“We are growing a lot faster than other Altnets,” explained Zoltan Kovacs, Director of Operations, “currently reaching 20,000 premises a month with a plan to increase it to 100,000.”
+“We are growing a lot faster than other Altnets,” explained Zoltan Kovacs, Manager Director, “currently reaching 20,000 premises a month with a plan to increase it to 100,000.”

 The company uses a combination of proprietary systems and third-party expertise to hit the high number of connections.
 Kovacs said that having the right partners in place is crucial to its business model – one of them is Indigo.